fastfetch-cli/fastfetch-wiki/Migrate-Neofetch-Logo-To-Fastfetch.md

   ▀▀   ▀▀ ▀▀ ▀▀ ▀▀ ▀▀ ▀▀ ▀▀ ▀▀    🬁▀🬀▀▀ 🬁▀🬀▀▀
 ```

-3. Test it with command line flags
+3. Test it with command-line flags

 ```shell
 $ # --logo-color-1 maps to $1; --logo-color-2 maps to $2; etc.